DaBultz/dotfiles/README.md

 ## REDO TODO:

-- [ ] Add `whichkey`
 - [ ] Add eslint Language Server
-- [ ] Maybe replace indent-blankline with https://github.com/shellRaining/hlchunk.nvim
 - [ ] https://github.com/nvimtools/none-ls.nvim
 - [ ] Add Markdown Support
+- [ ] Improve telescope in a monorepo
+    - [ ] By default only search in the current project
+    - [ ] By Appending `..` it will search in the parent project
+    - [ ] Auto discovery of package.jsons
+    - [ ] Switch project using telescope (maybe use sessions)
+- [ ] Improve indent line, so it's close to VSCode

 ## Consider: